chukssomzzy/alx-system_engineering-devops/0x00-shell_basics/README.md

  ## List file in human readable format
  ```
  #!/bin/bash
- ls -hl # this option list the file in human readable format hence the `h` the `l` option list all the options
+ ls -l # this option  `l` list ever thing related to the file or dir
  ```